Chansons d'Ennui Tip-Top

 Chansons d'Ennui Tip-Top (Tip-Top Boredom Songs; stylised as CHANSONS d'ENNUI TIP-TOP) is a 2021 studio album by Jarvis Cocker, released on 22 October 2021 by ABKCO Music & Records.
 It is a covers album, featuring twelve cover versions of French pop songs.
-It serves a companion release to the soundtrack for Wes Anderson's 2021 film The French Dispatch.
+It serves as a companion release to the soundtrack for Wes Anderson's 2021 film The French Dispatch.
 The songs are performed by Cocker in character as Tip-Top, a singer mentioned in the film.
 The album is often titled simply Chansons d'Ennui and credited to Tip-Top.

 Background and recording

 Chansons d'Ennui Tip-Top features twelve cover versions of French pop songs by artists including Françoise Hardy, Serge Gainsbourg, Brigitte Bardot and Jacques Dutronc.
 It is a companion release to the soundtrack for Wes Anderson's 2021 film The French Dispatch.
 Cocker's cover of "Aline" is featured on the film's soundtrack.
 In the film, Timothée Chalamet's character sits in the café called Les Sans Blague's while listening to Cocker, as Tip-Top, singing "Aline".
 The project began with the recording of "Aline" at AIR Studios in London, accompanied by Anderson who guided the process.
 Anderson and his music supervisor Randall Poster suggested Cocker make an album of Tip-Top's greatest hits.
 Cocker and Anderson decided to collaborate on a full companion album, featuring covers of songs that were originally released during the period that The French Dispatch is set in.
 It was billed as "a tribute to French pop music and a musical extension of The French Dispatch."
 Anderson and Poster were also hoping to include a song by the French folk singer Barbara, but Cocker was unable to find a song of hers which he believed he could sing properly.
 The album was recorded by Jarvis Cocker in character as the fictional popstar character Tip-Top, who he voices in the film.
 Cocker sings in French, although he has admitted that his "spoken French is pretty atrocious."
 Lætitia Sadier of Stereolab, who sings on the duet "Paroles, paroles", assisted Cocker's French pronunciation and helped translate "Looking for You" by Nino Ferrer, which was originally sung in English, into the French version that appears the album, titled "Amour, je te cherche".
 The album is officially Cocker's first solo album in twelve years, however it was recorded with the members of JARV IS..., Cocker's solo band.
 In 2020, the band were set to tour on their debut album Beyond the Pale.
 The tour was delayed by the COVID-19 pandemic, and members of the band instead worked on Chansons d'Ennui Tip-Top remotely.